frankban/quicktest/README.md

 Use the IsNil checker below for this kind of nil check.

+### ErrorIs

+ErrorIs is a Checker checking that the error is or wraps the provided error.
+This is analogous to calling errors.Is.

+For instance:

+    c.Assert(err, qt.ErrorIs, os.ErrNotExist)

 ### ErrorMatches

 ErrorMatches checks that the provided value is an error whose message matches